 Advanced Entry ApplicationsRead the information about how to apply for Advanced Entry, then select the link below to apply.

-Microbiology, as a science, investigates the structures and life processes of micro-organisms (such as bacteria, protozoa, fungi and viruses) together with their activities and effects, beneficial and detrimental, on plants, animals, man and the environment.
+Microbiology is the study of the structures and life processes of micro-organisms (such as bacteria, protists, fungi and viruses) together with their activities and effects, beneficial and detrimental, on plants, animals, man and the environment.
 It also studies the control of these effects and the harnessing of microbial processes for applications in biotechnology.
 A microbiologist is a versatile scientist and studies microbes at both cellular and molecular levels, using a wide range of techniques, and will also be proficient in microbial biochemistry and genetics.

-In the final year you will also choose from optional courses reviewing the leading edge of research and knowledge in topics such as:
+In the final year, alongside advanced core microbiology modules, you will also choose from optional modules reviewing the leading edge of research and knowledge in topics such as:

 - Gene regulation and expression in bacteria and eukaryotic microbes